 Printable Coupons are sometimes referred to as IPs.
 They may be on a company’s website.
-Many can be found on popular printable coupon sites like Smart Source, Coupons. com and Red Plum.
-You can visit my printable coupons page for a list of several printable sources available.
+Many can be found on popular printable coupon sites like Smart Source, Coupons. com, and Red Plum.

 Snail Mail Coupon

 These usually come from signing up for a sample.
 If you have a favorite brand, you should visit their website and sign up for their mailing list to receive coupons.
-If you don’t like a ton of email you can set up an email dedicated only for coupons.
+If you don’t like a ton of emails you can set up an email dedicated only to coupons.